The Dvorkin Family –– A Century In Scrap Metal

 Most people recognize that recycling helps to minimize waste in our communities and maintain a healthy balance in the ecology of our planet.
 What is not so well known or appreciated is the fact that recycling makes it possible to significantly reduce the cost of producing products because the recycling process not only preserves limited resources but also lowers the amount of energy required to produce many of the products we currently enjoy.

-We can’t be a completely green business, but our contribution to the green solution is a substantial one, with new technologies coming on-line regularly.
+We can’t be a completely green business, but our contribution to the green solution is a substantial one, with new technologies coming online regularly.
 With the tools we have at our disposal today, we are that much more adept at playing our part in maximizing the amount of non-renewable ferrous and non-ferrous metals that have a new life thanks to the efforts of our industry.

-One hundred years in the same industry and the the future looks bright to continue on.
+One hundred years in the same industry and the future looks bright to continue on.
 The Dvorkins have always been progressive and looked ahead for better ways to process scrap metal.
 Our only roadblock is that we all have a finite time on this planet…but the fourth generation carries on for now.

 Happy Scrapping…A Parting Thought from Gary

 I remember when my father passed away and we were at the Erlton Cemetery in Calgary and his casket was being lowered into the grave.
 I could see downtown Calgary from the cemetery and realized that most of the buildings in downtown Calgary were not there when my father came to Calgary in 1922.
-With Calgary Metal being located in the downtown of Calgary the thought came to my mind that my father most likely purchased scrap metal from most, if not all, of the buildings in downtown Calgary.
+With Calgary Metal being located in downtown Calgary the thought came to my mind that my father most likely purchased scrap metal from most, if not all, of the buildings in downtown Calgary.
 A nice thought for a sad day.